How do you move a beloved Swedish church down the road? With prayer, engineering and some Eurovision

 This week, thousands of visitors have descended upon Kiruna, Sweden's northernmost town at 200 kilometers (124 miles) above the Arctic Circle.
 It's home to roughly 23,000 inhabitants, including members of the Sami Indigenous people, spread over nearly 19,500 square kilometers (7,528 square feet).

-Lena Tjärnberg, the church’s vicar, is set to kick off the move with a blessing on Tuesday morning.
+Lena Tjärnberg, the church’s vicar, kicked off the move with a blessing Tuesday morning.
 The journey is scheduled to end Wednesday afternoon.

 The church was a gift from the mining company